RaveendraGuthula/Food-Delivery-/README.md

 npm run dev

-5.Access the application in your browser at http://localhost:3000.
+5.Access the application in your browser.

 Usage